-The assessment of device capability needs to assure that not only are device parametrics acceptable, but also that device functionality and functionality of the related circuit are acceptable as well.
-Therefore, functional testing at the application or circuit level and higher levels as well is recommended.
+The assessment of device capability needs to assure that not only are device parameters acceptable, but also that device functionality and functionality of the related circuit application are acceptable as well.
+Therefore, functional testing at the application or higher levels is recommended.

-5.2.1 Device package and internal construction capability assessment
+4.3.2 Device package and internal construction capability assessment

-Device qualification test data and other applicable data when available shall be analyzed to assure that they support the operation of the device over the end use temperature range and that the package and internal construction type used in device qualification is the same as that to be used in the end application.
+Device qualification test data and other applicable data when available are to be analysed to assure that:

-Device qualification test data and other applicable data when available shall be analyzed to assure that the package and internal construction can withstand the stresses resulting from wider temperature cycling ranges, and that the package materials do not undergo deleterious phase changes or changes in material properties in the wider temperatures.
+- a) They support the operation of the device over the end use temperature range and that the package and internal construction type used in device qualification is the same as that to be used in the end application. - b) The package and internal construction can withstand the stresses resulting from wider temperature cycling ranges, and that the package materials do not undergo deleterious phase changes or changes in material properties in the wider temperatures.

-If this data is not available, then relevant testing based on the application should be considered.
+If data are not available, then relevant testing based on the application is to be considered.

-5.2.2 Risk assessment (assembly level)
+4.3.3 Risk assessment (assembly level)

-A preliminary risk assessment is prudent at this point to help guide decisions regarding the method(s) of capability assessment to be used, as well as how and when they should be applied.
+A preliminary risk assessment is to be performed to help guide decisions regarding the method(s) of capability assessment to be used, as well as how and when they are applied.
 Understanding the risks on an application-specific basis enables "risk informed" decision-making and thereby a prediction of the impact of critical decisions.

-The process for assessing risks should consider applicable factors associated with the use of devices beyond the manufacturers specified temperature range.
+The process for assessing risks considers applicable factors associated with the use of devices beyond the manufacturer's specified temperature range.
 Risk factors in this assessment may include:

-- application criticality into which the device will be used; - consequences of failure at device, circuit and system level; - type or technology of device under consideration; - manufacturer data available for the device; - quality/reliability monitors employed by the manufacturer; - comprehensiveness of production assembly-level screens performed at extended temperature; - identification of both managed and unmanaged risks and cost models for each.
+- application criticality into which the device will be used; - consequences of failure at device, circuit assembly and system level; - type or technology of device under consideration manufacturer data available for the device; - quality/reliability monitors employed by the manufacturer including lot-to-lot variation; - comprehensiveness of production assembly-level screens performed at extended temperature; - identification of both managed and unmanaged risks.

-Details about the likelihood of occurrence, consequences of occurrence, and acceptable mitigation approaches for each identified risk should be generated.
+Details about the likelihood of occurrence, consequences of occurrence, and acceptable mitigation approaches for each identified risk are generated.
 Each risk normally falls into one of the following categories:

-- functionality risks risks for which the consequences of occurrence are loss of equipment, loss of mission, or unacceptable performance.
-Functionality risks impair the product's capability to operate to the customer's specification; - producibility risks risks for which the consequences of occurrence are financial impacts (reduction in profitability).
-Producibility risks determine the probability of successfully manufacturing/fabricating the product (where "successfully" refers to some combination of schedule, manufacturing yield, quantity and other factors).
+- functionality risks: risks for which the consequences of occurrence are loss of equipment, loss of mission, or unacceptable performance.
+Functionality risks impair the product's capability to operate to the customer's specification; - "productibility" risks: risks for which the consequences of occurrence are schedule impacts.
+"Productibility" risks determine the probability of successfully manufacturing/fabricating the product (where "successfully" refers to some combination of schedule, manufacturing yield, quantity and other factors).